eslamene/Meen_Ma3ana/Meen-Ma3ana_BRD.md

 - Sponsors and beneficiaries will engage in constructive communication and provide regular feedback.
 - Users will have access to devices capable of uploading files (proof of payments, case documents).
 - Contact information sharing between sponsors and beneficiaries is acceptable to both parties.
+- Users will primarily use either English or Arabic as their preferred language.
+- Content creators (admins) will provide case descriptions and project details in both languages.
+- The platform will serve users from regions where English and Arabic are commonly used languages.

 ### 5.2.
 Constraints
-- The project will be developed using the specified technology stack (Supabase backend).
+- The project will be developed using the specified technology stack (Next.js, Supabase, Drizzle ORM).
 - The platform will not directly process payments but rely on proof-based verification system.
 - File upload sizes will be limited by Supabase Storage constraints.
 - The initial development will focus on the features outlined in this BRD.